TinyPedal/TinyPedal/docs/customization.md

     wheelbase
 Set wheelbase in millimeters, for used in rake angle calculation.

+    rake_angle_smoothing_samples
+Set number of samples for reducing data fluctuation.
+Value range in `1` to `500`.
+Lower value may result more fluctuated reading.
+Set `1` to disable smoothing.

     show_degree_sign
 Set `true` to show degree sign for rake angle value.